VT-Evia/content-discipline/stage1/resources.md

 #### Articles and Chapters
 * Andersen, R. (2014).
 Rhetorical work in the age of content management: Implications for the field of technical communication. *Journal of Business and Technical Communication*, 28(2), 115–157.
 * Andersen, R, & Batova, T. (2015).
 The current state of component content management: An integrative literature review. *IEEE Transactions on Professional Communication*, 58(3), 247–270.
-* Andersen, R. & Evia, C. (2026).
+* **DoC BOOK** - assign Chapter 2: Andersen, R. & Evia, C. (2026).
 Emergence of the discipline of content. *Technical communication and the discipline of content: Considerations for research, training, and career readiness* (pp. x–y).
 New York: Routledge.
 FORTHCOMING
 * Evia, C., & Andersen, R. (2020).
 Beyond management: Understanding the many forces that shape content today.
 In T. Bridgeford (Ed.), *Teaching content management in technical and professional communication*, (pp. 213–231).
 New York: Routledge.

 ## Definitions of Content